Exodia-World/exodia.world-desktop-client/README.md

 ## How it works

 This project is built on top of Muon, which is a security-focused fork from Electron with support for Chrome extensions.
-The boilerplate sets up a Muon application and injects the MetaMask extension.
+It sets up a Muon application and injects the MetaMask extension.

 1. The npm scripts download the MetaMask code from the Chrome Store to the local folder.
-2. The Muon application renders your local HTML and injects the MetaMask content scripts.
+2. The Muon application renders local HTML and injects the MetaMask content scripts.
-3. Your frontend code should use `chrome.ipcRenderer.send('message')` to communicate with Muon's main process and trigger the MetaMask popups.
+3. The frontend code should use `chrome.ipcRenderer.send('message')` to communicate with Muon's main process and trigger the MetaMask popups.
 4. MetaMask handles all the wallet management side of the application.
-So you don't have to deal directly with user's private keys.
+So we don't have to deal directly with user's private keys.
 5. Electron Builder packs and generates installers for Linux, Windows and MacOS.

 ## How to use

 Because exodia.world-web-client was added as a submodule to this project, the first time you clone you have to run `git submodule init` to initialize the submodule.

-Subsequently, run `git submodule update` to pull any changes on the submodule.
+Subsequently, run `git submodule update` to pull any changes to the submodule.

-Commit changes on exodia.world-web-client just as usual (by going into the `app` directory first), but remember to add unstaged changes of `app` from this project's base directory as well.
+Commit changes to exodia.world-web-client just as usual (by going into the `app` directory first), but remember to add unstaged changes of `app` from this project's base directory as well.

 If you don't get what I mean, check this [basic explanation about Git Submodules](https://gist.github.com/gitaarik/8735255).